phylum-dev/documentation/docs/integrations/git_precommit.md

 ### File Control

-The `files` key in the hook configuration file is the way to ensure the hook only runs when specified lockfiles have changed, saving execution time.
+The `files` key in the hook configuration file is the way to ensure the hook only runs when specified dependency files have changed, saving execution time.

 The value for the `files` key is a [Python regular expression][re] and is matched with `re.search`.